After nine years and 840 minor league games, Jose Marmolejos earned a MLB opportunity with the Mariners

-For those that frequently espouse the coaching speak about the journey being better than the destination, they’ve probably never traversed the baseball path of Jose Marmolejos.
+For those who frequently espouse the coaching speak about the journey being better than the destination, they’ve probably never traversed the baseball path of Jose Marmolejos.

 It’s a winding road of interminable bus trips and low-rent motels in the low levels of the minor leagues followed by an assortment of multi-stop commercial flights, layovers and delays, slightly better hotels at the upper levels.
-It was summers spent in places like Auburn NY, Harrisburg, PA, Potomac, MD and Fresno, CA and winters spent playing more baseball and getting more work in his native Dominican Republic.
+It was summers spent in places like Auburn N.Y., Harrisburg, Pa., Potomac, Md., and Fresno, Calif., and winters playing more baseball and getting more work in his native Dominican Republic.

-And after spending nine seasons in the minor leagues, playing in a total of 840 games and tallying 3,440 plate appearances, the feeling of making his Major League Baseball debut and starting left field in the Mariners’ opening day lineup – well, that’s better than any journey.
+And after spending nine seasons in the minor leagues, playing 840 games and tallying 3,440 plate appearances, the feeling of making his Major League Baseball debut and starting in left field in the Mariners’ opening-day lineup – well, that’s better than any journey.

 “It’s been a long wait coming,” he said.
 “It’s a dream come true.”

 Signed as an international undrafted free agent in 2011 by the Nationals, Marmolejos put up solid if not spectacular numbers over the years.
-But never got a call-up, being blocked at first base and left field.
+But he never got a call-up.

-“I was thankful to have the opportunity to at least play every day throughout my minor league years,” he said.
+“I was thankful to have the opportunity to at least play every day throughout my minor-league years,” he said.
 “That’s a blessing.
 There was not a year where I didn’t play, so that helped me a lot to keep going and going.
 There’s a lot of things that are not in my control, but the things I have in my control, I try to do those things and just keep going forward.”

-Marmolejos admitted to feeling his body shake when Mariners manager Scott Servais met with him last week was informed he’d made the opening day roster.
+Marmolejos admitted to feeling his body shake when Mariners manager Scott Servais met with him last week to inform him he’d made the opening-day roster.

 “But when he told me the words, it felt so amazing and I was so thankful,” he said.
 “I just told him thanks for the opportunity and let’s go get them.”

-For Servais, getting to tell a career minor leaguer like Marmolejos he’s made the big leagues is one of the best parts of the job.
+For Servais, getting to tell a career minor-leaguer such as Marmolejos he’s made the big leagues is one of the best parts of the job.

-Signed in the offseason as a minor league free agent, Marmolejos hit his way on to the Mariners’ roster, showing an mature approach during the first spring training and in Cactus League play with seven of his eight hits going for extra bases.
-He carried that over to summer camp and onto the team, while showing he can handle left field duties as well as first base.
+Signed in the offseason as a minor-league free agent, Marmolejos hit his way onto the Mariners’ roster, showing an mature approach during the first spring training and in Cactus League play with seven of his eight hits going for extra bases.
+He carried that over to summer camp and onto the team, while showing he can handle left-field duties as well as first base.

-“Honestly as soon as I came to the Mariners, everybody was on the same page, just trying to get better, and I felt like there were a lot of opportunities,” he said.
+“Honestly, as soon as I came to the Mariners, everybody was on the same page, just trying to get better, and I felt like there were a lot of opportunities,” he said.
 “They were throwing me in games, and giving me the confidence to show what I can do.
 I needed that, and everything clicked from there.”

-Facing starter Justin Verlander and the Astros’ hard-throwing bullpen, Marmolejos went 0-3 with two strikeouts on opening night.
-On Sunday, he notched his first big league hit in his fifth and final at-bat.
-He hit what appeared to be a double to right field.
-But Josh Reddick threw him out at second base when Marmolejos didn’t slide as shortstop Carlos Correa faked as if a throw wasn’t coming in.
+Facing starter Justin Verlander and the Astros’ hard-throwing bullpen, Marmolejos went 0 for 3 with two strikeouts on opening night.
+Sunday, he notched his first big-league hit in his fifth and final at-bat.
+He hit what appeared to be a double to right field, but Josh Reddick threw him out at second base when Marmolejos didn’t slide as shortstop Carlos Correa faked as if a throw wasn’t coming in.
 He was credited with a single.

 “Marmolejos will never forget his first hit in the big leagues,” Servais said.
 “He got deked pretty good.”

 It wasn’t an ideal way to get that first hit, and a regrettable mistake.
-But it’s still his first hit big league hit.
+But it’s still his first big-league hit.
 There will be more to follow.

 “I’m going to live the moment,” he said.
 “Don’t think about the past or the future — just live in the moment as of right now.”

-Note: Editor’s note: The Times declined to send reporter Ryan Divish to Houston for this game because of COVID-19 safety concerns.